 The Brittany dog breed is typically quite athletic, compact, energetic, and solidly built without being heavy.

 Their heads are of average size with floppy ears, expressions usually of intelligence.
-They are vigor and alertness, and gait elastic, long, and free.
+They are vigour and alertness and gait elastic, long, and free.

 Most Brittany dog breed is born with naturally short tails.
 Others are rarely born with long tails.
-The tails are docked to a length of 3–10 centimeters (1.2–3.9 in)
+The tails are docked to a length of 3–10 centimetres (1.2–3.9 in)

-The breed’s coat color varies from an orange and white coat or liver and white.
-These are most common in the American Brittany.
-Other colors include orange roan and liver roan, all of which are acceptable in the show ring.
+The breed’s coat colour varies from an orange and white coat or liver and white.
+These are most common in American Brittany.
+Other colours include orange roan and liver roan, all of which are acceptable in the show ring.

-The American Brittany Standard specifies an acceptable tri-color of the liver, orange, and white with precise color placement.
+The American Brittany Standard specifies an acceptable tri-colour of the liver, orange, and white with precise colour placement.

 Brittanys Dog Breed Size